Techcyte/context-sync/README.md

 8. Navigate to new context.
 9. Send `ctx-change-accept` message
 10. LIS fails to switch to new context
-11. Receive sync-error message with error message and status code
+11. Receive `sync-error` message with error message and status code
-12. Indicate to user the connection is still open but out of sync (maybe navigate to previous context)
+12. Indicate to user the connection is still open but out of sync

+### Reccieve context change request with outstanding context change request:
+1. Connect to websocket
+2. Send `sub-request` message with connection info
+3. Receive `sub-accept` message with connection info and initial context
+4. Navigate to initial context
+5. Send `ctx-change-accept` message
+6. User clicks on new case
+7. Send `ctx-change-request` message with new context
+8. Optimistically navigate to new context
+9. Receive `ctx-change-request` message with new context
+10. Send `ctx-change-reject` message with reason and status code indicating there is an outstanding request (409)
+11. Receive `ctx-change-accept` or `ctx-change-reject` message.
+    * If `ctx-change-reject` show the user a desync error and send a `sync-error` message
+	* If `ctx-change-accept` stay at currect case.